Polar Bears

 • Genus: Ursus

-• Distribution: Throughout the circumpolar Artctic, as far south as Newfoundland
+• Distribution (Where do polar bears live): Throughout the circumpolar Arctic, as far south as Newfoundland